 Action planning will occur in stages: first in Saskatchewan, where action planning initiatives are currently underway, and then in Alberta.
-In the Saskatchewan portion of the range, a multispecies action plan that includes Sage-Grouse (i.e., the South of the Divide Action Plan for southwestern Saskatchewan) will be completed within one year of final posting of this Amended Recovery Strategy.
+In the Saskatchewan portion of the range, a multispecies action plan that includes Sage-Grouse (i.e., the South of the Divide Action Plan for southwestern Saskatchewan) will be completed within approximately one year of final posting of this Amended Recovery Strategy.
 A multispecies action plan for Grasslands National Park is also currently underway.
 An Action Plan specific to Alberta will be a cooperative effort by all jurisdictions involved.
-Action plans covering the species' entire Canadian Range will be completed within four years of posting the final Amended Recovery Strategy.
+Hence, action plans covering the species' recent Canadian Range (delineated in Figure 2) will be completed within two to four years of posting the final Amended Recovery Strategy.